Introduction

 tells C++ where the string ends.

-Class (Modern Approach)string
+Class (Modern Approach)

 class from the <string>